Slhm/dotfiles/README.md

 check https://api.coinmarketcap.com/v1/ticker/ for IDs

 #### should
-lol
-example
+Magic 8ball script.
 ```
-./should i get another beer
+./should i get another coffee
->i absolutly have to get another beer, lol
+>i absolutly have to get another coffee, lol
 ```
-first arg is the first word -> the person(I, martin, satan, etc)
+First arg is the subject -> (I, martin, santa, etc)

-second arg is everything after -> the proposal(get another beer, go to bed, etc)
+Everything after is the proposal -> (get another beer, go to bed, etc)